vsalova/lane_lines/Notes.md

 * openmp -- speed up code with for loops

 * Ask Adam how he was trying to add lab1 to GPU

+* Sam offered his personal computer to train on with (team viewer) 1080Ti 16GB VRAM

+#### To have a real time updates on the model being trained

+`watch -n1 nvidia-smi`